TaufiqIslamProtick/text-summarizer/README.md

 ```
 .
-├── data/
-│   └── amazon_reviews.json     # Contains the original 1000 Amazon product reviews
-├── models/
-│   └── summarize.py            # Script for generating summaries using BART, PEGASUS, and T5
-├── evaluation/
-│   └── bertscore_evaluation.py  # Script for calculating BERTScore on the summaries
+├── source.ipynb               # Jupyter Notebook containing the code for summarization and evaluation
 ├── README.md                   # Project description and instructions (this file)
-└── results/
-    └── summary_results.json     # Generated summaries for all reviews

 ```

 ## How to Run